Specific Performance Attorney Los Angeles

 In these cases, when we represent the buyer, we always recommend recording a lis pendens (notice of pendency of action) to ensure that the seller does not sell or otherwise dispose of the subject property while the lawsuit is still pending.

-Examples of some of the specific performance matters the attorneys at Schorr Law have handled include:
+Examples of some of the matters our specific performance attorneys at Schorr Law have handled include:

 - A specific performance lawsuit on behalf of a large public company to enforce a lease option to purchase a multimillion dollar commercial piece of real property in Commerce, California where the property had substantially increased in value;